Feeds:

 Since Ulrich’s pioneering work, which began over 40 years ago, evidence of the healing and health promoting power of trees, and especially ‘communities’ of trees (forests), has proliferated.
 The practice of spending time among trees, ‘forest bathing’ or shinrin-yoku as it is called in Japan, is gradually becoming a mainstream therapy and a recognised adjunct to a healthy lifestyle.
 In addition to the mechanisms mentioned earlier, the health benefits of being in forests may stem from beneficial chemicals (phytoncides) that are liberated by many species of trees.
 Some of these chemicals stimulate immune functioning.

 Like the young Roger Ulrich, the Australian radio presenter, Indira Naidoo, also found solace in the companionship of a tree.
 The suicide of a younger sister left Indira stricken with grief and guilt.
-In the early days of her anguish, she set out on walk that took her to a strip of parkland bordering the Sydney Botanic Gardens and overlooking Sydney Harbour.
+In the early days of her anguish, she set out on a walk that took her to a strip of parkland bordering the Sydney Botanic Gardens and overlooking Sydney Harbour.
 As she occupied this iconic space, she found her senses tuning into the sounds of the trees and their embracing presence.

 Pausing to dwell in the quiet of the place, she became aware that she was under the canopy of a massive Moreton Bay Fig tree.
 The many sturdy limbs of the tree are clothed in waxy deep green leaves.
 Its prominent surface roots looked to Indira like the “claws of a giant slumbering dinosaur”.